JimmyLiang1314/food101recognition/README.md

-# food101recognition
-Explainable Food Recognition (Food-101)

-This project builds a food image classification model using ResNet34 and explains its predictions using Grad-CAM.

-The goal is not only to classify food images, but also to understand why the model makes correct or incorrect predictions.

-What This Project Does

-Trains a food classifier on the Food-101 dataset

-Uses transfer learning with a pretrained ResNet34

-Applies Grad-CAM to visualize model attention

-Analyzes misclassified samples to understand model errors

-Dataset

-Food-101

-101 food categories

-1,000 images per class

-Balanced dataset

-Many visually similar classes (e.g. seafood, desserts)

-Model

-Backbone: ResNet34 pretrained on ImageNet

-Final fully connected layer replaced for 101 food classes

-Training Strategy

-The model is trained in two stages:

-Stage 1 – Train Classifier Head

-Freeze the ResNet34 backbone

-Train only the final fully connected (FC) layer

-Purpose: adapt ImageNet features to Food-101

-Stage 2 – Fine-tuning

-Unfreeze the last ResNet block (layer4)

-Fine-tune layer4 + FC with a smaller learning rate

-Purpose: improve high-level food feature representation

-Evaluation
+# 🍽️ Explainable Food Recognition (Food-101)

+This project builds a **food image classification model** using deep learning and explains its predictions with **Grad-CAM**.

+The focus is **not only accuracy**, but also **understanding why the model makes correct or incorrect predictions**.

+---

+## 📌 Project Overview

+- Dataset: **Food-101**
+- Model: **ResNet34 (ImageNet pretrained)**
+- Method: **Transfer Learning + Grad-CAM**
+- Goal:
+  - Classify food images
+  - Visualize where the model is looking
+  - Analyze why misclassifications happen

+---

+## 📂 Dataset

+**Food-101**
+- 101 food categories
+- 1,000 images per class
+- Balanced dataset
+- Many visually similar dishes (e.g., seafood, desserts, breakfast foods)

+---

+## 🧠 Model Architecture

+- Backbone: **ResNet34 pretrained on ImageNet**
+- Final fully connected layer replaced with **101 output classes**

+---

+## 🔁 Training Strategy

+The model is trained in **two stages**:

+### Stage 1 – Train Classifier Head
+- Freeze the ResNet34 backbone
+- Train only the final fully connected (FC) layer
+- Purpose: adapt ImageNet features to Food-101

+### Stage 2 – Fine-tuning
+- Unfreeze the last ResNet block (`layer4`)
+- Fine-tune `layer4 + FC` with a smaller learning rate
+- Purpose: improve food-specific feature representation

+---

+## 📊 Evaluation

 The model is evaluated using:

-Accuracy

-Macro F1-score
+- **Accuracy**
+- **Macro F1-score**

-Stage 2 improves performance significantly compared to Stage 1 and shows more balanced results across classes.
+Stage 2 shows clear improvement over Stage 1 and more balanced performance across classes.

+---

-Explainability with Grad-CAM
+## 🔍 Explainability with Grad-CAM

 Grad-CAM is used to:
+- Visualize **class-specific attention**

-Visualize which image regions influence predictions
+- Show which image regions influence predictions

-Explain why predictions are correct

-Analyze why misclassifications happen
+- Explain both **correct predictions** and **errors**

-Grad-CAM is applied to the last convolutional layer of ResNet34.
+Grad-CAM is applied to the **last convolutional layer** of ResNet34.

+---

-Misclassification Analysis
+## ❌ Misclassification Analysis

-For misclassified samples, Grad-CAM shows that:
+For misclassified samples, Grad-CAM reveals that:

-The model often focuses on shared or visually dominant ingredients
+- The model focuses on **visually dominant or shared ingredients**

-Visually similar dishes can confuse the model
+- Visually similar dishes cause confusion

-Errors are systematic, not random
+- Errors are **systematic**, not random

-Example patterns:
+Examples:

-Seafood dishes confused due to similar textures
+- Seafood dishes confused due to similar textures

-Breakfast dishes confused due to similar crispy bases
+- Breakfast dishes confused due to similar crispy bases

-What This Project Shows

-Accuracy alone is not enough to understand model behavior

-Grad-CAM provides useful visual explanations

-The model relies heavily on visually salient regions

-Explainability helps identify model limitations
+---

-Limitations
+## ⚠️ Limitations

-Single-label classification
+- Single-label classification

-No ingredient-level supervision
+- No ingredient-level supervision

-Grad-CAM provides coarse (not pixel-perfect) explanations
+- Grad-CAM provides coarse explanations

+---

-Possible Improvements
+## 🚀 Possible Improvements

-Multi-label classification
+- Multi-label classification

-Ingredient or part-based detection
+- Ingredient or part-based detection

-Higher input resolution
+- Higher input resolution

-Stronger data augmentation
+- Stronger data augmentation

+---

-Summary
+## ✅ Summary

-This project demonstrates how Explainable AI techniques like Grad-CAM can be used to better understand deep learning models for food recognition, beyond just reporting accuracy.
+This project demonstrates how **Explainable AI techniques** such as Grad-CAM can be used to better understand deep learning models for food recognition, beyond simply reporting accuracy.